Holiday Card Tradition

 If you attend a wedding or funeral during your stay in Japan cash is a customary gift, similar to the United States.
 As for the money container, you must go to a store and purchase a special envelope with a red tie around it.
 Only then is the gift appropriate.

-Most importantly, it is crutial to be humble.
-When my Japanese friend handed me a gift she quickly stated, “Its nothing, its not a nice gift…” It suprised me but I waited until I got home to open it and found a gorgeous bracelot that I still love to this day.
+Most importantly, it is crucial to be humble.
+When my Japanese friend handed me a gift she quickly stated, “Its nothing, its not a nice gift…” It surprised me but I waited until I got home to open it and found a gorgeous bracelet that I still love to this day.
 After inquiring around a friend told me that in Japan it is customary to belittle your gift out of respect, even if you think it is a great present.

 Turkey